MissKessa/algebra-2022/README.md

 # algebra-22
-This is the repository for teh subject algebra.
+This is the repository for the subject algebra.
+Autor: Paula Díaz Álvarez